 When Is It Safe To Drink After Taking Diphenhydramine?

-To be on the safe side, a person taking Benadryl must not take any hard drink for at least over nine hours following the last dose of Benadryl taken.
-For the same reason, taking Benadryl after drinking is strongly discouraged until after the alcohol’s effects have wholly subsided.
-The period it takes to eliminate it from the system varies depending on the drink consumed and the level of alcohol it contains.
+The half-life of Benadryl is between two and nine hours.
+However, it is important to keep in mind that various factors such as gender, sex, overall health, and other medication use can all affect how long various medications will stay within our bodies.
+Thus to be on the safe side, a person taking Benadryl must not drink for at least over 9 hours following the last dose.
+For the same reason, taking Benadryl after drinking is also strongly discouraged until after the effects of drinking have wholly subsided, which is also variable and dependent on the drink consumed and the level of Ethanol it contains.

 What To Keep In Mind When Taking Benadryl for Allergy